ayoubboulila/chatbot-retrieval/README.md

 The code here implements the Dual LSTM Encoder model from [The Ubuntu Dialogue Corpus: A Large Dataset for Research in Unstructured Multi-Turn Dialogue Systems](http://arxiv.org/abs/1506.08909).

+#### Additions and performed work

+# The original code from this blog post was created with TesnorFlow < 1.0

+I have made the necessary changes for the code to function properly with the latest version of TensorFlow.
+Mostly, this meant changing the order of the parameters for various functions, and taking out methods that are deprecated.

 #### Setup

 This code uses Python 3 and Tensorflow >= 0.9.
 Clone the repository and install all required packages: